 How To Avoid Student Loan Wage Garnishment

-It’s important to keep an eye out for a notice of intent to garnish wages if you’re behind on your monthly payments.
-The Department of Education or a collection agency will send you one.
-Once you receive the notice, you can call your loan holder directly and try to negotiate a settlement for your past-due debt.
+If you’ve already received a notice of garnishment, you can call your loan holder directly and try to negotiate a settlement for your past-due debt.
 If you take this route, your first payment must be no later than 30 days from your official notice of garnishment.

-The federal government also offers borrowers the option to consolidate federal student loans into a new Direct Consolidation Loan.
-If you choose this option, you’ll have two choices:
+You can also consolidate federal student loans into a new Direct Consolidation Loan.
+If you go with this option, you’ll have two choices:

-make three full on-time payments on your defaulted loan before you start monthly payments on the new Direct Consolidation Loan.
+Make three full, on-time student loan payments on your defaulted loan before you start monthly payments on the new Direct Consolidation Loan

 Interest rates will be averaged, and the average will be assigned to your loan.
 If you qualify for this option, it’s important to accept it before a wage garnishment order is entered in the courts, so keep that in mind when you review your notice of garnishment.